mikearonapi/autorev/docs/image-inventory.md

-# SuperNatural Motorsports - Image Inventory
+# AutoRev - Image Inventory

 This document lists all images needed for the site.
 Each image has a unique filename that indicates where it belongs.